 Executable (or script) file called when a new initial profile should be generated an image.
-The executable receives command line parameters to allow a rule based .pp3 generation: [Path raw/JPG] [Path default profile] [f-no] [exposure in secs] [focal length in mm] [ISO] [Lens] [Camera]
+The executable receives command line parameters to allow a rule based .pp3 generation:

+[Path raw/JPG] [Path default profile] [f-no] [exposure in secs] [focal length in mm] [ISO] [Lens] [Camera]

-RawTherapee 4 User Manual Page 44 of 53 In the 'samples' folder you can find the RTProfileBuilderSample.cs / cs.config file which can serve as a basis for your own custom profile program.
+In the 'samples' folder you can find the RTProfileBuilderSample.cs / cs.config file which can serve as a basis for your own custom profile program.
 It is heavily documented in the files.

 This feature is very powerful to automatically set e.g. lens correction parameters or noise reduction base on image properties.
 It is called just once on first edit of the picture.